Blinkit Business Model: How it Works and Makes Money

 • Niche / Premium: Private-label products, Paan Corner, Pet Care, Organic Foods

 Founded in 2013 as Grofers by Albinder Dhindsa and Saurabh Kumar, Blinkit started as a next-day grocery service.
 In 2021, it rebranded and pivoted to hyperlocal, ultra-fast delivery, becoming a leader in India’s booming quick-commerce market.
-Today, Blinkit serves millions across 200+ cities, processes ~1.65–1.75 million daily orders, and holds a 44% market share.
+Today, Blinkit serves millions across 153+ cities, processes over 2 million daily orders, and holds approximately 46–50% market share in Indian quick commerce.

 In short, Blinkit turns “last-minute needs” into “last-minute solutions,” making speed, convenience, and reliability the new standard in Indian commerce.
 Its tagline, “Everything delivered in minutes,” perfectly encapsulates this promise.